Detailed Guide forMachinists in San Diego County

 Projections of Employment

 In California, the number of Machinists is expected to grow faster than average growth rate for all occupations.
 Jobs for Machinists are expected to increase by 18.9 percent, or 6,400 jobs between 2014 and 2024.

-In San Diego County, the number of Machinists is expected to grow slower than average growth rate for all occupations.
-Jobs for Machinists are expected to increase by 15.1 percent, or 580 jobs between 2012 and 2022.
+In San Diego County, the number of Machinists is expected to grow much faster than average growth rate for all occupations.
+Jobs for Machinists are expected to increase by 23.8 percent, or 810 jobs between 2014 and 2024.

 |Estimated Employment and Projected Growth|